vlumi/gallery/README.md

 * Copy the new photos in the `full/` sub-directory
 * Run `bin/admin.rb add`, entering the properties (title, etc.) for each photo when prompted

 A single instance can support multiple separate galleries, hosted on different virtual hosts.
 The same photo may be included in multiple galleries, without limitations.
-The mapping of virtual host to library is done by extending the base backe-end class, with the `rb/galler_config.rb`.
+The mapping of virtual host to library is done by extending the base back-end class, with the `rb/gallery_config.rb`.

 Requirements